 - Seeds: I used a mixture of sunflower and pumpkin seeds.
 You could use one or the other or a combination of the two.
 Or you could switch up completely and go with pine nuts or even walnuts.

-How do you make roasted sweet potato salad with beet chips and cranberry vinaigrette? (+ tips)
+How to make this salad with roasted sweet potatoes and beet chips (+ tips)

 This salad may require a bit more work than others due to the roasted sweet potatoes and beet chips, but it is really very simple and oh so worth it.